-These horizontal "front door" photos (851 pixels wide by 315 pixels tall) are important for your Page, so change them out every month or two (at least).
+These horizontal "front door" photos (851 pixels wide by 315 pixels tall) are important for your Page, so we recommend changing it every month or two.
 If you need help finding campus beauty shots for your cover photo, you can download some on Illinois State's Flickr page or make special requests via SocialNetworks@IllinoisState.edu.
 Additionally, videos can be a cover photo as well.
 If you have a video you want in that space, upload it in a wider aspect ratio so you aren’t accidentally cutting off the top and bottom of your video!

 These small, square icon-like images appear next to all of your posts in a user's News Feed.
 They need to be uploaded at least 180 pixels wide by 180 pixels tall.
 Your Profile Picture should not be changed regularly.
 Consistently using the same photo will allow your audience to develop familiarity with your image as it appears on posts and in their News Feed.

 Consistent formatting of Profile Pictures aids in branding.
 UMC’s graphic standards for profile pictures apply: